Frugal LivingFREE Ways To Supplement Your Food Supply

 Picking Excess

-Just recently, Mrs. CBB and I had a chat about what to do with all the fruit growing on my in-law’s property.
+Just recently, Mrs. CBB and I chatted about what to do with all the fruit growing on my in-law’s property.

 My mother-in-law has no interest in the fruit and won’t pick it.

-We did find out that there are groups and organizations in the city that will come to the house and choose the fruit for free.
+We discovered that groups and organizations in the city would come to the house and choose the fruit for free.

 There are also groups on Facebook where homeowners have excess fruits and vegetables on their property and offer them to the group members.